Rahamat725/event-management/src/assets/questions_and_answers.md

 #### Answer: ?
 A

-<i>Write your explanation here</i>
- first line greeting is undefined, second line greeting asign empty object, so it will print empty object.
+<i> first line greeting is undefined, second line greeting asign empty object, so it will print empty object.</i>

 </p>
 </details>